- ABOUT US

 Osteopathic practitioners have a responsibility to diagnose and refer patients as appropriate when the patient’s condition requires therapeutic intervention that falls outside the practitioner’s competence.
 It is also necessary to recognize when specific approaches and techniques may be contraindicated in specific conditions.

-Osteopathic practitioners consider that a contraindication to OMT in one area of the body does not preclude osteopathic treatment in a different area.
+Osteopathic practitioners consider that a contraindication to OMT in one area of the body does not preclude osteopathic will have treatment in a different area.
 Likewise, a contraindication for any specific technique does not negate the appropriateness of a different type of technique in the same patient.
 Absolute and relative contraindications for OMT are often based upon the technique employed in each particular clinical situation.

 The contraindications identified by the community of osteopathic practitioners are regrouped in function of the osteopathic techniques considered: these can be direct, indirect, combined, fluid and/or reflex-based (1).
 Direct techniques, such as muscle energy, thrust and articulatory manoeuvres, pose different risks from indirect, fluid and reflex-based techniques.
 There is only little published evidence on which techniques should be avoided in specific conditions.
 Osteopathic practitioners use their understanding of the pathophysiology of the patient’s condition and the mechanism of action of the technique to establish absolute and relative contraindications that are biologically plausible.
 On that basis the lists below have been established.